College of Letters & Science

-The Global Cultures Program is an interdisciplinary certificate program in the College of Letters and Science.
-The program draws on the rich array of area studies courses and comparative studies courses offered at the UW-Madison, providing a framework for linkages between cross-cultural academic work and study abroad programs.
-The goals of the program are to encourage greater participation in overseas study; to better integrate campus course work with study abroad, to stress cross-cultural learning experiences; and to help students find an international pathway toward satisfying the college breadth requirements.
+The Global Cultures Program is an interdisciplinary certificate program in the College of Letters & Science.
+The program draws on the rich array of area studies courses and comparative studies courses offered at the UW–Madison, providing a framework for linkages between cross-cultural academic work and study abroad programs.
+The goals of the program are several: to better integrate campus course work or individual Majors with study abroad, to stress cross-cultural learning experiences; and to help students find an international pathway toward satisfying the college breadth requirements.

 The program is affiliated with the International Institute and the Integrated Liberal Studies Program (ILS).
 Whereas ILS focuses on Western culture and offers its own set curriculum, the Global Cultures program focuses on comparisons between cultures, both Western and non-Western, and offers courses drawn from more than 30 departments.

 There are four components to the certificate: the foundations course, language requirement, global cultures electives, and the capstone seminar.

 The foundations course initiates students into themes of cross-cultural contact as a result of globalization.
 Students may then choose from introductory courses about a specific culture or about cultures that transcend traditional boundaries and upper-level courses focusing on comparative cultures to fulfill 12 credits of electives.
 In lieu of these introductory and upper-level courses, students may count up to 12 credits from UW study abroad course work toward these areas.
 See below for specific guidelines.
 The capstone senior seminar helps integrate the knowledge gained by students during their comparative course work and/or overseas study.

 Students who complete 21 credits in the program are eligible for the certificate.